fenfisdi/cdslib_agents/README.md

 For more information about [pytest flags](https://docs.pytest.org/en/6.2.x/usage.html).

-Instead of running one test, it is possible to run all the tests at the same time, you must be inside of `abmodel/tests`, and type in the command line:
+Instead of running one test, it is possible to run all the tests at the same time, you must be inside of `tests` directory, and type in the command line:

-`$ pytest`
+`$ poetry run pytest`

 For modifying the initial conditions of the test, uses the fixtures methods at the beginning of all the tests files.